With coconut flour and almond flour, you can make pancakes, cookies, bread, muffins, pizza, and even waffles that are both healthy and delicious.

 - Coconut flour keeps longer when stored in a cool, dry place, while almond flour can become rancid more quickly (if it isn’t refrigerated or frozen).

-The ideal buying strategy is to purchase both in bulk and store them in an airtight container in the freezer.
+However, since almond and coconut flours are used throughout keto recipe catalog in everything from desserts to breakfast to snack, the ideal buying strategy is to purchase both in bulk and store them in an airtight container in the freezer.
 Some sources suggest that storing the flours in this way can extend shelf life by 6-12 months past the “best by” date.

 Once you find a coconut or almond flour product, make sure it only has one ingredient.
 If you see any flavorings, sweeteners, or preservatives, don’t buy it.